kabasset/kabasset/source/interests.rst

 Software Efficiency
 -------------------

-My main focus in sorfware development is on profiling, optimization and parallelization, aiming at better *efficiency*.
+My main focus in software development is on profiling, optimization and parallelization, aiming at better *efficiency*.

 Ambitious space missions rely more and more on Big Data processing, not to speak about multi-mission and multi-messenger studies.